 Cut each biscuit into 4 pieces, place in a bowl.

-Toss biscuit pieces with oil and set aside.
+Toss biscuit pieces with oil (or butter) and set aside.

 - In a separate bowl, combine remaining ingredients; mix well.

 - Add biscuits; toss well to coat.

 - Bake at 400F degrees for 15 minutes (or until golden).

 - Turn bread out of pan onto a serving plate while still warm.